 Have you found stagnant puddles breeding bugs on the grounds of your business?
 Does your parking lot empty its stormwater runoff directly into a storm sewer that backs up and dumps oily water right back on your customers?
-Or maybe you bought property for your new commercial establishment and want to start your water management system out right?
+Or maybe you bought a property for your new commercial establishment and want to start your water management system outright?
 You will find that you have many ways of dealing with stormwater runoff, but not all of them are right for your property.
 Bio-swales, however, just might be a good choice.

 What Is A Bio-Swale?

 A “swale” can have four meanings, but they all have to do with depressions in the ground that catch water.
 The type of swale we’re talking about here is a shallow ditch that is made to carry stormwater runoff and snowmelt away from places like parking lots.
 A bio-swale (sometimes called a vegetated swale) has sides that slope gently and plants, compost, and/or rocks filling it.
 It catches pollutants from the water and either neutralize them or holds them out of the sewage system.
 This protects the local watershed and mimics the natural filtering actions of the environment, which is why it is considered a low-impact development.

 Benefits of a Bio-Swale

 We are big fans of bio-swales.
 They improve the local water, give natural habitats to wildlife, and stabilize stream flows from runoff.
 You can also find them beneficial to your business.

 1. They’re pretty.
 Whether you are running a hotel, a housing community, or a store, your customers will appreciate the vision of natural beauty on your grounds.
 It makes parks, resorts, and hotels welcoming and encourages shoppers to slow down and enjoy your goods.